sdkitagawa/CoreSE/documentation/prefix_operator.md

 </details>
 <br />

-# Variable Prefix Operator
+# Prefix Operator
 In **CoreSE** Variables are dived into two types:
-- Variable Prefix Operator
+- Prefix Operator
-- Variable Postfix Operator
+- Postfix Operator

-Variable `Prefix` is used to define the scope and extent of a variable.
+`Prefix` is used to define the scope and extent of a variable.

-Variable `Postfix` is used to define the type of a variable are used to define the type of a variable between integer (positive and negative integer numbers) or string.
+`Postfix` is used to define the type of a variable are used to define the type of a variable between integer (positive and negative integer numbers) or string.